unixwzrd/unixwzrd.github.io/html/projects/UnicodeFix/_posts/2025-07-22-enough-of-your-AI-nonsense.md

 It's 2025, and if you write code, email, documentation, or blog posts, you're already caught in a strange war.
 It's not just AI vs. AI.
 It's *you* vs. invisible digital fingerprints - tiny Unicode "tells" that LLMs, chatbots, and code assistants sneak into everything you touch.

 Every time I copy code from Cursor, Windsurf, or ChatGPT, my files end up with more than logic.
-They're carrying… **AI poo**: zero-width spaces, curly quotes, EM dashes, oddball hyphens, and mysterious joiners that make my code, prose, and configs a mess.
+They're carrying... **AI poo**: zero-width spaces, curly quotes, EM dashes, oddball hyphens, and mysterious joiners that make my code, prose, and configs a mess.
 Sometimes, these are just annoyances.
 Sometimes, they're linter errors, broken pipelines, or reasons your work gets flagged as "AI-generated" - even when you wrote it yourself.

 You know what?
 I got tired of it.